 Eduroam - How to Join

 This article explains how to connect to the University's Eduroam wireless network.

-NOTE: You must use your full username of CNetID@uchicago.edu to authenticate to eduroam while off-campus.
+Note: You must use your full email address, CNetID@uchicago.edu, to log in to eduroam while off-campus.

-If you configured your device using the automatic configuration tool at http://wireless-ucsecure.uchicago.edu after March 23, 2011, then your machine is already configured to use eduroam when uchicago-secure is not available (i.e. when you are traveling AND at a partner institution which participates in eduroam).
+If you configured your device using the automatic configuration tool at the UChicago Wireless Network webpage after March 23, 2011, then your machine is already configured to use eduroam when uchicago-secure is not available, for example, when you are traveling and at a partner institution which participates in eduroam).
 Joining eduroam is not much different than joining uchicago-secure:

 At some schools, WPA instead of WPA2 is supported.
 Change the configuration accordingly, or let your OS automatically detect the proper encryption.
 At the University of Chicago, our eduroam implementation uses the following security configuration:

 - Network security type: WPA2 (sometimes referred to as WPA2-Enterprise)

 - Authentication: Secured password via Protected EAP (PEAP) with Microsoft CHAP (MSCHAPv2)

 - Trusted Intermediate Certification Authority: InCommon Server CA